Local

 A power outage in East Pierce County is affecting thousands of customers on April 21, 2026.
 Puget Sound Energy

 Customers across Bonney Lake, Sumner and Puyallup were affected.
 The transmission line was connected to a substation that serves those areas, Gerald Tracy, spokesperson for Puget Sound Energy, told The News Tribune.
-He said the racoon is still alive.
+He said the raccoon is still alive.

 About 4,153 people did not have power at 8 a.m. in Sumner and Alderton.
 As of 8:11 a.m., 1,705 customers did not have power in Alderton and power was restored in Sumner.